CONVERTING TO DIGITAL TV Updated on 02/24/2007 by Russ Munch

 We had analog Comcast service as our primary viewing service.
 All of our TV sets have analog tuners.
 Gracia liked the Hallmark channel and in November 2007 Comcast changed that channel to a digital-only channel, so we lost it.
 I heard from a friend that if a digital tuner was connected to the incoming Comcast cable, you would get a lot of digital channels even if you don't have digital cable service.
 I tried it and yes, there were a lot of digital channels, but couldn't find the Hallmark channel.
 The channel format was similar to the over-the-air digital channels in their numbering (i.e. 90.1, 91.2, 92.1, 92.3, 92.4, 92.5, 92.10, 93.8, .....
 119.1, 119.2, 123.40) but didn't correlate to Comcast listings.
 I also have a Panasonic PV-V4600 DVR that has a digital tuner.
 It has an auto-channel-detection mode with two options: Antenna and Cable I selected 'Cable' and it found the same (or similar) Comcast channels as found on my digital tuner box (Samsung).
 Some (most) of the digital channels gave blank (black) screens, but there were about 80-100 channels that had programs running.
 I couldn't correlate the channel numbers with the regular Comcast channels that go from 1 to 999 with no sub-channels.

-For a dollar more ($55 vs $56), we could get introductory digital service with lots of benefits including On-Demand, On-screen menus, and more channels than the analog service.
+For a dollar more (Note pricing has changed from values in this paragraph), we could get introductory digital service with lots of benefits including On-Demand, On-screen menus, and more channels than the analog service.
 I checked the Comcast internet site and found that they had a special introduction price for digital service for $33.00 per month for the first 3 months.
 When I went to their store (So.
 10th St), they said that the $33.00 price lasts for 1 year.
 Our price was reduced from $55.00 to $33.00 for this first year.
 They were very friendly and helpful.
 In a year, I guess it will go back up to the $56.00 price.

 According to the Comcast website, their price included one box rental.
-Additional boxes could be rented for $6.00 each per month.
+Additional boxes could be rented for $6.00 each per month (pricing has changed and second & third boxes are now free).
 Their Q&A also implied that if you have other digital tuners, you can receive the digital programming but without the On-demand and Menu features included with their boxes.
 It sounded like we could receive the digital channels with numbers shown on programming guides.
 After getting digital service, I expected channels on my digital tuner devices to change, but saw no change in numbering and we still had the sub-channels.

 I told Gracia that I will get her a digital box from Comcast, but she doesn't want another piece of electronic equipment with another remote control.
 A new TV set doesn't seem to be adequate for Cable service.